aryansw/chroma_vm/README.md

 ## Building for wasm

 I'll eventually get around to making a CI build script for this.
-But this works for now
+But these are the general steps:

 ### Check:

 ```